cdesterke/ggrftuning/README.md

 parameter: ntree Integer.
 Number of trees to grow.
 Default is 500.

-parameter base_size Numeric.
+parameter: base_size Numeric.
 Base font size for the ggplot theme.
 Default is 16.

 return a list with two elements: